lorenzocalogero/QP_PTC/README.md

 The code is based on the following work:

-* L. Calogero, M. Pagone, and A. Rizzo, "Enhanced Quadratic Programming via Pseudo-Transient Continuation: An Application to Model Predictive Control," 2024 [_Under review_]
+* L. Calogero, M. Pagone, and A. Rizzo, "Enhanced Quadratic Programming via Pseudo-Transient Continuation: An Application to Model Predictive Control," _IEEE Control Systems Letters_, 2024 [_In press_]